Franziska Streitel: Life

-Drawn to a life of contemplation and solitude, in 1882, she transferred to a Carmelite convent in Würzburg, where she received the name "Sister Petra".
-Despite this she came to understand that her true vocation was not in the cloister but a more active apostolate.
+Drawn to a life of contemplation and solitude, she went, with the consent of her local bishop to the Carmelite convent of Himmelspforten in Würzburg, but left the very same year, due to "a divine inspiration" and returned to her parents house.

-She relocated to Rome in 1883 in order to assist Francis Mary of the Cross Jordan and the order that he had established.
-Together they established a new community, the Sisters of the Catholic Teaching Society.
-After making her vows in this new community before Father Jordan, Sister Petra received her final name, "Maria Franziska of the Cross".
-The rules she drew up were marked by great severity concerning evangelical poverty and austerity of life.
+According to the wishes of her confessor, she relocated to Rome in 1883, in order to work with Francis Mary of the Cross Jordan and the congrega†ion that he had established.
+Together they founded another community, the Society of the Divine Saviour.
+Only twelve days after her arrival in Rome, Sr. Maria Angela took vows and the new religious name Maria Franziska of the Cross.

+The rule she drew up were marked by great severity concerning evangelical poverty and austerity of life.
 Jordan felt the strict regulations concerning fasting were a bit rigorous for a congregation destined for strenuous works of charity in hospitals, schools and missions.
 She and Father Jordan had different personalities and charisms and it led to a split between the two.

-On 4 October 1885 she established her new community.
+On 4 October 1885 she establisheda new community.
 Pope Leo XIII gave it the name of the Sisters of the Sorrowful Mother.
 It received the papal approval of Pope Pius X on the date of her death.
-It melded the charisms of the Carmelite and Franciscan orders.
+It melded the charisms of the Carmelite and the Franciscan order.

 Streitel died on 6 March 1911.
-Her order continues its work in Europe and has expanded to Africa and South America.
+The congregation continues its work in Europe and has expanded to Africa and South America.

 Beatification process

 The beatification process commenced with two local processes in Civita Castellana and also in Würzburg.
-This occurred despite the fact that the cause did not open on a formal level until 13 June 1947 under Pope Pius XII.
-The two processes - in order for the cause to proceed - received formal decrees of ratification in 1952.
-The Positio - documentation and an account of her life - was submitted to the Congregation for the Causes of Saints in 2004.
+Streitel's spiritual writings were approved by theologians on 26 February 1943, and her cause was formally opened on 13 June 1947 under Pope Pius XII, granting her the title of Servant of God.
+The two processes – in order for the cause to proceed – received formal decrees of ratification on 3 February 1952.
+The Positio – documentation and an account of her life – was submitted to the Congregation for the Causes of Saints in 2004.

 The declaration of her life of heroic virtue was announced on 27 March 2010 which allowed for Pope Benedict XVI to confer upon her the title of Venerable.
 The miracle needed for her beatification was investigated and was ratified in 2004.
 The Medical Board that advises the Congregation for the Causes of Saints approved the miracle in mid 2010.